 Coaches who work with children or adults at risk will normally be required to be registered with the relevant National Governing Body.
-In tennis, this currently applies to Level 3 coaches and above but will be extended to Level 2 coaches from 2022 (date yet to be confirmed).
+In tennis, this currently applies to Level 2 coaches and above.

 When recruiting new personnel who are likely to be working with children or vulnerable adults, the following procedures will be followed: